Kartikpawar143/Auto-Scaling/README.md

 # Auto-Scaling

--For Auto Scaling we have to create a template. <br>
+- For Auto Scaling we have to create a template. <br>
+- Search for EC2 and click on Launch Template in Instance option. <br>
+- Click on Launch Template. <br>
+- Create the template as per shown in the screenshots. <br>

 ![Screenshot 2025-02-25 211154](https://github.com/user-attachments/assets/ae7437cf-bc9d-4703-acac-32dab1ddf2f4)
 ![Screenshot 2025-02-25 211418](https://github.com/user-attachments/assets/08a129b6-658c-4483-8305-ff44feddd9a1)
 ![Screenshot 2025-02-25 211435](https://github.com/user-attachments/assets/9289a131-f81b-4fc4-83ae-21219bb97b2d)